 - Can get the documents to the bank on time.

-- Make sure all documents required by the letter of credit match the letter of credit application exactly.
+- Verify all documents required by the letter of credit and match them to the letter of credit application exactly.
 Even typographical errors or common substitutions can cause problems.

 Letter of Credit Lingo